cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 cozy dev:vm-status
 ```

-We advise you to update the VM the first time you start it (and regularly)
+We advise you to update the VM the first time you start it (and regularly),
 because we don't update the base box each time we improve or fix a bug in the
 "core" of Cozy: ``` bash
 cozy dev:light-update
 ```

-You can go to `http://localhost:9104/` see your Cozy running.
-You can also use it but beware!
+You can go to `http://localhost:9104/` in order to see your Cozy running.
+You can also use it, but beware!
 The Cozy running in your virtual machine is in development mode, meaning that most of the security measures are disabled.
-Only use it for testing purpose!
+Only use it for testing purposes!

-We explain in details how the Cozy Manager works in dedicate cookbook.
+We explain in detail how the Cozy Manager works in dedicated cookbook.

 You are now ready to [write your first application](/hack/getting-started/first-app.html), We hope it wasn't too long!